aliuly/xlpricer/README.md

 which will add up all the tiered volume entries and distributed into the different price bands.

-# Sharing with Customers

-When sharing the spreadsheet with the customer, you may want to remove the "Prices" tab before hand.
-This will break calculations, so before you do that go to the "Components" tab.
-Expand all column groups as some columns are hidden by default.
+# Preparing sheet for release

+The sub-command `prep` is available to prepare the file for release.

+The `prep` sub-command will remove the "Prices" tab, and remove references to "Prices" in the different formulas.
+Make sure that the Excel file has been re-calculated before running `prep` as it will use the values from this last calculation to replace formulas referencing the "Prices" table.

-Copy the columns highligted with *RED* column headers and paste them as "Values".
+You can do this manually too, by copying the columns highligted with *RED* column headers and paste them as "Values".
 Afterwards, you may safely delete the "Prices" tab.
+Make sure that there are no broken calculations by expanding all groups as some columns/rows are hidden by default.

 Doing this keeps the pricing information for the relevant items and removes all other prices.
 But it also keeps most formulas